Why Stop Wasted food?

 Fight Climate Change

-According to Project Drawdown, food waste is one of the major contributors to the harmful greenhouse gases causing our climate to change dramatically.
+According to Project Drawdown, wasted food is one of the major contributors to the harmful greenhouse gases causing our climate to change dramatically.
 When food is put in the trash, it releases methane gas, a greenhouse gas about 28x more powerful than carbon dioxide.

-While food waste has been shown to contribute 8% of global greenhouse gas emissions, the latest recent research shows that this greenhouse gas production has actually been understated, because food transportation and packaging was not accounted for in that report.
+While wasted food has been shown to contribute 8% of global greenhouse gas emissions, the latest recent research shows that this greenhouse gas production has actually been understated, because food transportation and packaging was not accounted for in that report.

-Protect Maine’s Natural Resources – Soil, Water & Air
+Protect Maine’s Natural Resources

 Finally, the natural circular food system process requires that the nutrients in food are eventually returned to the earth as compost.
 Adding this food back into the soil as compost enriches our soils and enables us to grow more food on the same Maine acreage.
 By interfering with these natural processes and trashing our excess food, we deprive our soils of the nutrients they need.
 This lack of nutrients eventually leads to rich soils becoming worthless dirt incapable of feeding future generations.